totalspectrum/spin2cpp/README.md

   Like `--binary`, but pads the file out to fill a 32768 byte EEPROM.

 `--elf`

-  Run PropGCC and output a linked executable ELF file.
+  After converting to C or C++, run PropGCC on the result and output a linked executable ELF file.
 Note that this option imples --main.
   Also note that after --elf you may specify options to be passed to PropGCC, such as -Os or -mxmmc.

 `--files`
   Print a list of the .cpp (or .c) files that were produced by